Officials Identify Mysterious Bright Green Liquid That Spilled Onto Michigan Highway

 "It certainly is an impressive sight," said Jill Greenberg, spokeswoman with the Michigan Department of Environment, Great Lakes and Energy.

-Before long, state and federal environmental officials descended on the interstate just north of Detroit, and it did not take long to trace the green liquid's source.
+Soon after, state and federal environmental officials descended on the interstate just north of Detroit, and it did not take long to trace the green liquid's source.

 Just up the hill from the road sits the now-shuttered Electro-Plating Services Inc. The owner of the industrial site was prosecuted for operating an unlicensed hazardous waste storage facility.
-Last month, the man, Gary Sayers, was sentenced to a year in federal prison and ordered to pay $1.4 million to cleanup the plant.
+Last month, the man, Gary Sayers, was sentenced to a year in federal prison and ordered to pay $1.4 million to clean up the plant.

 After blocking off the shoulder and studying the slime, officials suspect the substance is groundwater mixed with a chemical called hexavalent chromium, according to Greenberg.